tradingstrategy-ai/dex-live-algorithmic-trading-example/README.md

 - [See the full resulting Python file here](./strategies/hotwallet-polygon-eth-usdc-breakout.py)

-# Step 4: Set up docker compose entry
+# Step 4: Set up docker-compose.yml entry

 - [See docker-compose.yml](./docker-compose.yml)

 **Note**: We use new style `docker compose` commands in this README, instead of `docker-compose` legacy command (with dash).
 Make sure you have the latest version.

 # Step 5: Set up an environment file